 Women in Mathematics Day is May 12, in honor of Maryam Mirzakhani, who was born on this day in 1977.
 She’s the only woman so far to have won the top award in mathematics, the Fields Medal.
 But she surely won’t be the last.

 While we at Carnegie Learning provide solutions in multiple subjects, such as math, literacy, and world languages, our first love was math.
 And from day one, our math instructional design team has been led by female math educators who are driven by the firm belief that every student is a capable math learner—including girls!

-Here are three women in mathematics education to show the girls in your classrooms and communities that they do have a place in mathematics-related fields.
+Here are two women in mathematics education to show the girls in your classrooms and communities that they do have a place in mathematics-related fields.
 They might just be the next Chief Mathematics Officer at an education company or even the next Fields Medalist.

 I’m from San Antonio, Texas, and one of my aunts was my chemistry teacher in high school.
 I noticed the relationships she would build with her students, where they would come to her for advice about school or life.
 She inspired me to get into education, and I always loved math, so it was easy to choose what subject to teach.

 What I find most rewarding about my work is my students.
 I love teaching concepts that are used in the real world so students can understand the world.
 I love the lightbulb moments, the growth, the setbacks that make for comebacks, and the relationships I build.

 One of the most rewarding things is the moment a past student reaches out to me to tell me about their life and how I’ve made an impact on them.
 It makes me wonder how many other students I can make a positive impact on, and it makes this job so much easier for me.

 We can encourage more women and girls to pursue math-related fields by empowering them and giving them role models that are also in the field.
 To our female students, I want to say, keep going!
 Don’t get discouraged.
 Find your why; find your purpose.